 Iceland has skyrocketed in popularity as a tourist destination in recent years, with numbers more than quadrupling since 2010.
 Most visitors are drawn to the country’s striking natural wonders as we were for our recent five-day South Iceland road trip.
 The words “pretty” and “amazing” stopped having meaning we used them so often during our stunning self-guided South Coast Iceland tour.
 With so much awe-inspiring scenery waiting around every turn, I must say it is one of the few places in the world that has truly taken my breath away.

 Summer is peak season for visitors to Iceland with around 30% also now touching down in Winter.
 We decided to visit in Autumn (late September) which meant there was a greater chance we would see the Northern lights and while all the sights were still accessible, avoiding peak season meant we also avoided the biggest tourist swell.
 From October, several areas and roads are closed due to bad weather conditions.

 South Iceland Road Trip

 I travelled to Iceland with a good friend of mine from Los Angeles.
-With only five full days on the road to explore Iceland we wouldn’t have made to all the sights we wanted to see without a lot of careful planning.
-Following this itinerary means you will spend a lot of time driving and eating lunch in the car or at a scenic rest stop but you will cover a lot of spectacular sites.
+With only five full days on the road to explore Iceland, we wouldn’t have made to all the sights we wanted to see without a lot of careful planning.
+Following this self-guided South Coast Iceland tour itinerary means, you will spend a lot of time driving and eating lunch in the car or at a scenic rest stop but you will cover a lot of spectacular sites.